 Devastated to learn that his girl was not the faithful sort, Michaels grabbed an acoustic guitar – and some dirty clothes – and headed to the motel’s laundry room.
 While his stage gear spun in the washing machine, the now lone ranger strummed some cowboy chords and emptied his broken heart into a song.

 “I began singing: ‘We both lie silently still in the dead of the night’, just thinking about how cold and lonely it was going to be trying to work everything out with this girl,” says Michaels.
 “I was trying to capture being at that point in your relationship where it’s not officially over, but it’s over.”

-Michaels titled the song Every Rose Has Its Thorn because “there I was, out on the road, getting to play music for a living, which was the rose.
+Michaels titled the song Every Rose Has Its Thorn, and explains its meaning by saying, “there I was, out on the road, getting to play music for a living, which was the rose.
 But then there was my exotic dancer back in LA, who I was positive would never cheat on me.
 Or so I thought.
 That was the thorn.”

 Poetry.
 Poison recorded the song for their second album, 1988’s Open Up and Say… Ahh!
 But the band’s label, Capitol, initially balked at releasing it as a single.

 “When we played Every Rose… for our label and management they told us it would end our career,” says Michaels.
 “They were like: ‘This song is not Poison.
 It starts with an acoustic guitar, and you’ve got this cowboy thing going on and it’s just sad’.”

 - A Short History Of Angus Young's School Uniforms

 - White Lion: I was tired of the other guys, or maybe just the guitarist